 - Elote Restaurant in Sedona: Elote Cafe is located inside the Sedona Real Inn and Suites and is hailed for its authentic regional Mexican dishes and tequila drinks.
 They provide an elegant menu mixing farm-fresh Southwest flavors with the Mexican classics everyone loves.
 While the cuisine has won several awards, the views from the restaurant overlooking the Sedona Red Rocks are breathtaking.
 To dine in, you must make reservations for a table, and reservations can go out 60 days in advance.
 If you don’t care to dine in, they do accept carry-out orders!

-- El Barrio Cafe in Phoenix: El Barrio Cafe is a dine-in and takeout restaurant that features creative Mexican dishes with a side of folk art.
+- El Barrio Cafe in Phoenix: This dine-in and takeout restaurant features creative Mexican dishes with a side of folk art.
 This establishment has pure warmth, from the decor to the delicious mix of modern and traditional Mexican dishes recognized as some of the best in the Phoenix area.
 Guests can enjoy live music in the dining room from Thursday through Saturday nights and Sunday afternoons.
 This is a first come, first serve place– no reservations!
 Some of the customer favorites include the Chiles en Nogada, tilapia wrapped in banana leaves, and the Yucatan pulled pork.

 13. Visit the Breweries

-- Wren House Brewing Company: Wren House Brewing Company is a multi-award-winning Arizona brewery with a unique taproom in the Phoenix neighborhood of Green Gables.
+- Wren House Brewing Company: This multi-award-winning Arizona brewery has a unique taproom in the Phoenix neighborhood of Green Gables.
 They feature handcrafted beers brewed right in the back room of the 10bbl brewhouse that was converted from a 1930 bungalow.
 It’s super cozy and welcoming to all, with just a little music playing in the background to allow people to gather and bond over a love for craft beer.
 Wren House is great about updating its taplist online so visitors can see what’s ready to try before their visit.
 Outside food is allowed and encouraged.

 - Four Peaks Brewing Company: This is a fantastic brewery to try some craft beers while dining in for a long night of delicious pairings.
-Four Peaks Brewing Company is about a 20-minute drive from Downtown Phoenix in Tempe.
+Plus, this is only about a 20-minute drive from Downtown Phoenix in Tempe.
 The brewery itself is housed in a 100-year-old former ice factory and creamery, with warm red brick scaling the walls.
 They offer year-round, seasonal, and specialty brews in addition to a full menu of burgers, pizza, and brewers’ favorite treats.
 There’s a ton of room to sit both indoors and on the large front patio, depending on your preference (and the heat!).

-- Walter Station Brewery: Walter Station Brewery is a woman-owned establishment sitting on Washington Street in Phoenix, close to several restaurants in the area.
+- Walter Station Brewery: This woman-owned establishment sits on Washington Street in Phoenix, close to several restaurants in the area.
 The taproom specials and samples are posted on the website with their latest offerings.
 If you’re hungry, the brewery partners with Saffron Jack, an award-winning food truck and bakery, where you can visit or order take-out through the app Toast.
 Fun events are always posted on their Facebook page, including Trivia Night and community cookouts.
 Walter Station also has live music every Friday and Saturday night!

 14. Visit Downtown Phoenix + Shopping